We empower sustainable change by bringing nature, science, and environmental education into prisons.

 Highlights include:

-• The first class of a new peer-led gardening course launched at Stafford Creek Corrections Center in the summer of 2020.
-A new composting course is being piloted in 2023.
+• The first class of a new peer-led composting course launched at the Washington Corrections Center in the summer of 2023.
+The course was also offered at a youth facility in Nevada.

-• A new Sagebrush Education and Training Program developed with funding support from Washington Department of Fish and Wildlife (WDFW) during 2022.
-Participants grew and delivered nearly 35,000 sagebrush plants, developed a new credit-bearing education and training course, and advanced planning for a new sagebrush seed orchard and nursery.
+• A new Sagebrush Education and Training Program began at the Washington State Penitentiary.
+With funding support from Washington Department of Fish and Wildlife (WDFW), participants grew and delivered nearly 60,000 sagebrush plants, participated in a new credit-bearing education and training course, and advanced planning for a new sagebrush seed orchard and nursery.

 Technician Brian Bedilion pulls a tray of wetland plants out of the aquaponic bath.
 Photo by Ricky Osborne.